AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-forms-cloud-service.md

 ## Configure dispatcher caching {#caching}

-You can configure dispatcher caching through a local development instance.
-For instructions, to set up a local development instance, see [Set up a local development environment for Forms as a Cloud Service](setup-local-development-environment.md)
+You can make dispatcher caching related configuration changes to code on your [local development instance](setup-local-development-environment.md) and deploy the changes to your AEM Forms as a Cloud Service instance.
+Perform the following steps after you setup a local development instance: